 Infidelity is one potential cause of relationship-related distress.
 People who are in exclusive relationships can feel humiliated and betrayed if their partner is unfaithful to them.
 This can be emotionally traumatic.

-One 2020 study found that all forms of intimate partner abuse are positively correlated with new cases of depression in females.
+One 2020 study found that several forms of intimate partner violence were associated with new cases of major depressive disorder in females.
 Males who experienced abuse were more likely to develop new cases of anxiety.

 Although abuse can seem rare or extreme, it is actually very common.
 This is especially true of emotional abuse, which can include: